 - Add your doona and ¼ cup of washing soda.

-- Once you’ve finished soaking your doona, pull out the plug and let as much water drip down the drain as possible.
+- Once you’ve finished soaking your doona, pull out the plug and let as much water as possible drip down the drain.

-- Next, grab a sturdy bucket and place the doona on top and leave it overnight and let the drips fall into the bucket.
+- Next, grab a sturdy bucket, place the doona on top, leave it overnight, and let the drips fall into the bucket.
 (Nicole says this extra step can remove an additional 10 kilos of water.)

 - The following day, hang the doona in the sun to dry.